adonisjs/v5-docs/content/guides/fundamentals/typescript-build-process.md

 #### Why do we call it a standalone build?
 After running the `build` command, the output folder has everything you need to deploy your application in production.

-You can copy the `build` folder without your Typescript source code, and your application will work just fine.
+You can copy the `build` folder without your TypeScript source code, and your application will work just fine.

 Creating a standalone `build` folder does help in reducing the size of code that you deploy on your production server.
 This is usually helpful when you package your app as a Docker image.
 There is no need to have both the source and build output in your Docker image and keep it lightweight.